contentful/contentful.objc/README.md

                                               configuration:configuration];

 Apart from the configuration option, you can use the SDK without modifications with one exception: you need to obtain a different access token from [here][10].
 In preview mode, data can be invalid, because no validation is performed on unpublished entries.
 Your app needs to deal with that.
 Be aware that the access token is read-write and should in no case be shipped with a production app.

+### UIKit Extensions

+The SDK contains some extensions of UIKit classes for common use cases.
+You can see a lot of them in action in the examples or read [this blog post][12] with details on some of them.

 ## Documentation